GoogleCloudPlatform/ai-on-gke/applications/rag/README.md

     * `frontend_add_auth = true`
     * `ray_dashboard_add_auth = true`
 3) Allowlist principals for your services via `jupyter_members_allowlist`, `frontend_members_allowlist` and `ray_dashboard_members_allowlist`.
 4) Configure custom domains names via `jupyter_domain`, `frontend_domain` and `ray_dashboard_domain` for your services.
-If left blank, we'll provision test `nip.io` domains for you.
 5) Configure DNS records for your custom domains:
     - [Register a Domain on Google Cloud Domains](https://cloud.google.com/domains/docs/register-domain#registering-a-domain) or use a domain registrar of your choice.
-You can skip this if using `nip.io`.
     - Set up your DNS service to point to the public IP
         * Run `terraform output frontend_ip_address` to get the public ip address of frontend, and add an A record in your DNS configuration to point to the public IP address.
         * Run `terraform output jupyterhub_ip_address` to get the public ip address of jupyterhub, and add an A record in your DNS configuration to point to the public IP address.